david-cattermole/animCurveMatch-maya/README.md

 Matches a sparse Maya animCurve to a dense animCurve using a Non-linear Least Squares algorithm.

 This plug-in command is functional with basic features, but not ready for production yet.
-It should be improved for robustness, performance and error handling.
+This command does not yet support undo.
+It should be improved for robustness, performance, error handling and undo.

 ## Features

-- Calculates animCurve keyframe values and tangents to fit a different curve (dense or sparse).
+- Calculates animCurve keyframe values and tangents to fit a different animCurve (dense or sparse).

 ## Usage